 The major problem is that everyone wants to get big and huge in the least possible time and none of these guys have the patience to put in the hard work while being natural.
 Anything that speeds up your progress is going to take a toll on your health someway or the other.

 The human body has its limitations and there’s only this much that it can grow naturally.
 Anything beyond that is done with the help of dangerous drugs and steroids.
+Not just this, a lot of body builders use dangerous fat burners to have insanely low levels of body fat.

 If you are into building muscle my advice would be to enjoy the process of gaining muscle and strength while being as natural as possible.
 There’s no point in endangering your life.
 You can still build a good amount of muscle and strength with natural supplements that do not have side effects.
 We are living in times when nutritional sciences have made major advancements and products like D-Bal from Crazy Bulk are making it easy for guys like you and me to build muscle fast and without any nasty side effects or PCT.